Why Math Education Matters

 The answer to this frequently posed math problem is 6.28 m.
 It may seem strange that the answer is so small, compared with Earth¡¯s circumference, but the math behind the solution is straightforward.
 Let the radius of Earth be r meters.
 Then the belt that fits the equator of the earth will be 2¥ðr meters.
 To encircle the earth at a consistent distance of 1m away, the belt will have to be 2¥ð(r+1) m.
 The difference between 2¥ð(r+1) m and 2¥ðr m is 2¥ð m or 6.28 m.

-When I decided not to eat non-cage-free chickens, some people told me that my decision would not have a noticeable effect upon the supply of non-cage-free chickens.
+When I decided not to eat non-cage-free chickens, some people told me that my decision would not have a non-negligible effect upon the supply of non-cage-free chickens.
+I also heard some people saying that they invested in the stock market because the stock prices often rose several percents a week while the interest rate was only several percents a year.
+They ignore the fact that stock prices often drop several percents a week.
 I have a feeling that these people are among those who, in the above problem, would be likely to imagine that a piece much longer than 6.28m would need to be inserted into the belt.